 4. Become addictive

 The drive to accomplish a goal often keeps us away from alcohol or drugs.
-Again, if you look at the simple fact, the hungry will look for food while the depressed will look for addictive substances to keep themselves away from reality.
+Again, if you look at the simple fact, the hungry will look for food while the depressed will look for addictive substances or other coping strategies to keep themselves away from reality.

 5. Develop anti-social tendencies